| Title: | Nonparametric and Semiparametric Mixture Estimation |

 A nonparametric mixture model has a density of the form

-completely unspecified.
-The maximum likelihood estimate of the nonparametric
+that is completely unspecified.
+The maximum likelihood estimate of

-implements the CNM algorithm that is proposed in Wang
+Function cnm implements the CNM algorithm that is proposed

 initial(x, beta, mix, kmax)